rijuvenator/DisplacedDimuons/Analysis/README.md

   * Signal **2** (`2Mu2J`)
   * **B**ackground, or
   * **D**ata.

+`--use-proxy`, when used in combination with `--condor`, passes the GRID certificate to the CONDOR workers so that they can access certain data samples (the proxy is _not_ copied per default)

 For example, at the moment, `signalRecoEffPlots.py` only runs on signal samples, so one would produce the appropriate plots with